ipfs/ipfs-gui/research/README.md

 Each of these will be explored in more detail below.

 A quick win would be to agree on the names of things, and their order of importance in a nav bar.
 For example we have Config, Settings and Open Preferences, to denote a similar action in all three apps.
-Of note WebUI is referring to it's IPFS node config, while Desktop is referring to app specific settings, like "launch at start up".
-Companion is referring to a similar concept as Desktop, as it also takes you to to add-on specific settings.
+Of note WebUI is referring to its IPFS node config, while Desktop is referring to app specific settings, like "launch at start up".
+Companion is referring to a similar concept as Desktop, as it also takes you to add-on specific settings.

 ## IPFS Node info